NelsonPython/AstroPiQuake/Headless.md

-# Running AstroPiQuake in headless mode (optional)
+# Running AstroPiQuake in headless mode

 If you plan to run AstroPiQuake without a monitor and keyboard, you need it's network address to interact with it over SSH.
 This can be tricky.
 One method that works pretty well, is creating a script to retrieve the Raspberry Pi IP address at boot and print it on a scrolling marquee across the Sense HAT LED screen.
 You can configure a cron job so Raspberry Pi runs this script every time your boot.